duanpsycho/FIAP-2IA-ComputerVisionClasses/README.md

-# ImageProcessingClasses
+# Computer Vision Classes
-Here I have my Jupyter Notebooks from my classes exercises about Image Processing, in my Machine Learning and Artificial Inteligence MBA, in FIAP.
+Here I have my Jupyter Notebooks from my classes exercises about Computer Vision, in my Machine Learning and Artificial Inteligence MBA, in FIAP.